Nathan Healy

 Frequently Asked Questions

 Yes, solar makes strong sense in Orlando.
-With over 233 sunny days per year, 5.6 average peak sun hours daily, and Florida electricity rates up nearly 19% since 2021, Orlando homeowners are well-positioned to benefit from solar.
-Florida also offers a sales tax exemption, a property tax exemption, and full retail-rate net metering.
+With 230+ sunny days per year and 5.6 peak sun hours daily, Orlando homeowners can generate significant energy savings.
+Florida also offers a property tax exemption, sales tax exemption, and net metering — all of which improve the financial case for going solar.

-For homeowners concerned about upfront costs, Palmetto’s LightReach lease program removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting as low as $130/month.
+For homeowners concerned about upfront costs, Palmetto’s LightReach lease program removes that barrier entirely — you can go solar with no money down and start saving from day one, with monthly payments starting around $130/month.

-Yes, solar panels can increase your home’s value in Orlando.
-Research from Zillow shows that homes with solar panels sell for an average of 4.1% more than comparable homes without them.
-For a $400,000 home in Orlando, that could mean roughly $16,400 in added value.
+Yes, solar panels can increase your home value in Orlando.
+According to a Zillow study, homes with solar panels sell for 4.1% more on average than comparable homes without them.
+In Orlando’s competitive real estate market, that can translate to a meaningful premium at resale.

-For many Orlando homeowners, solar can be financially worthwhile — especially given Florida’s rising electricity rates and abundant sunshine.
-With a LightReach lease, there’s no upfront cost, and your fixed monthly payment is typically lower than your current electricity bill, meaning you can start saving immediately.
+For many Orlando homeowners, solar can be worth it financially — and with a lease, the math is straightforward from day one.
+Through Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you start saving immediately with no upfront investment required.